SeACo-Paraformer: A Non-Autoregressive ASR System with Flexible and Effective Hotword Customization Ability: SeACo-Paraformer

 $\mathbf{Z}_{1:n}\in R^{n \times d}$ is unsqueezed and repeated on the 0th dimension for batch calculation.
 Then comes to the main part of SeACo-Paraformer.
 Inside bias decoder, the bias information of hotwords is introduced to acoustic embedding $\mathbf{E}_{1:L^{'}}$ and decoder hidden state $\mathbf{D}_{1:L^{'}}$ through the attention mechanism:

 Bias decoder is composed of several multi-headed attention and feed-forward layer.
-With biased acoustic embedding and biased decoder hidden state, biased probabilities $\mathbf{P}_{ASR_{1:L^{'}}}$ can be conducted with an output layer.
-Note that an additional token (counted as \#, indexed as $i_{nh}$ in vocabulary) has been added to the ASR output vocabulary to mark non-hotword outputs.
+With biased acoustic embedding and biased decoder hidden state, the biased probabilities $\mathbf{P}_{ASR_{1:L^{'}}}$ can be obtained with an output layer.
+Note that an additional token (counted as \#, means no-bias) is appended to the ASR output vocabulary to mark non-hotword position outputs.

-Given the biased probabilities $\mathbf{P}_{b_{1:L^{'}}}$, the parameters of bias-related can be updated with hotword-position-aware target in which tokens in non-hotword positions is replaced by \textless no-bias\textgreater~(as shown in $L_{bias}$ of Fig~\ref{seaco}) and cross-entropy~(CE) loss.
+Given the biased probabilities $\mathbf{P}_{b_{1:L^{'}}}$, the bias-related parameters can be updated with the hotword-position-aware criterion in which labels in non-hotword positions are replaced by \#~(as shown as $L_{bias}$ in Fig~\ref{seaco}).

 With a well-trained Paraformer model freezing, we enable contextualization of hotwords for an ASR system by introducing bias out layer, bias decoder and bias encoder, and training them with randomly sampled hotwords and their corresponding targets.
 Notably, the training of bias-related parameters is separate from the ASR training, thereby allowing for the use of specialized hotword data~(e.g. low frequency language phrases) and training strategies without affecting the general ASR performance.